 Dream of:07 November 1982 "Having My Chips"

-Witcher (a fellow law student) walked up and began talking with me.
-He seemed like a nice fellow; in many ways he reminded me of myself.
+Mark Witcher (a fellow law student) walked up and began talking with me.
+He seemed like a nice fellow and in many ways he reminded me of myself.
 He would be the type of fellow I would like to work with after I graduated from law school.
 I knew his father was a lawyer somewhere in the area.
 We talked for a while until I rose and left.

 I went to a class which appeared to be in the practice court room, except the seats were like those found in a movie theater.
 I sat in the far back of the class on the right side.
 Instead of a lecture taking place, a series of short trials was being held on the stage in front of the class.
 A jury of about seven or eight men and women was sitting in the jury box.
 Two teams of two lawyers each were conducting each case against each other.

-Frank walked over to the jury box and said, "Now friends, I want to say something about one of Haim's questions."
+Mitchell walked over to the jury box and said, "Now friends, I want to say something about one of Haim's questions."

-McSwain stopped Mitchell and told him his walking up to the jurors and calling them friends was obnoxious.
+McSwain stopped Mitchell and told him that his walking up to the jurors and calling them friends was obnoxious.

 Someone else chimed in and hollered, "Yea, vote now!"